aandre6891/CV/README.md

 | <a href="https://github.com/aandre6891/Battle-Tetris" target="_blank">Battle tetris (Team project)</a> | Fully JavaScript, HTML, and CSS 2-player Tetris game developed using TDD methodology. | Javascript, Html, Css, Jest, Node, VsCode. |
 | <a href="https://www.yivro.com/" target="_blank">Yivro (Solo project)</a> | A platform, entirely made with Wordpress and its plugins, to create a fusion of traditional and interactive CVs. | Wordpress, Plugins, Php, Html, Css. |

+## Experience

+### Makers Academy Bootcamp - (March 2023 – July 2023) – London (UK)
+**Web/Software Developer**
+- In addition to being an education course, Makers Academy provided an immersive and practical simulation of a professional work environment.
+By actively engaging in various team projects, I was able to apply methodologies and work processes that mirror those used in real-world settings.
+This experience surpassed the bounds of a conventional learning program.
+It served as a platform to develop tangible skills within a simulated work atmosphere and effectively preparing me for the challenges and opportunities that lie ahead in the software development field.

+### Frank Recruitment Group - (September 2021 – March 2023) – London (UK)
+**Trainee IT Recruiter / Promoted to Recruiting Consultant (from March 2022) / Promoted to Senior IT Recruiter (from December 2022)**
+  - Entering new Points of Contact (POCs) for potential clients into the company platform (Salesforce).
+Contacting potential collaborators to profile them as potential candidates for new client projects.
+Conducting business development calls with potential clients.
+Collaborating with the technical department of clients to qualify job requirements.
+Preparing candidates for interviews.
+Handling contract amendments for clients and coordinating with the legal department to find solutions.
+Maintaining relationships with both clients and collaborators.

+### Domar Spa - (February 2017 – December 2020) – Matera (ITALY)
+**Sales Account Manager**
+- Intermediary for foreign buyers and companies, using varied communication methods.
+Enhancing sales through client visits.
+Leading customer service, planning, and logistics teams.
+Negotiating export rates for cost efficiency.
+Handling inquiries and complaints with effective solutions.
+Representing the company at trade shows.
+Generating leads through online searches and outreach methods.

+### 4Business Srl – (October 2011 – May 2016) – Reggio Emilia (ITALY)
+**Digital Marketing Manager**
+- Managing all of the company's social media networks: YouTube, Facebook, LinkedIn, and blogs.
+Creating fresh video and photo contents, as well as composing articles to generate leads and enhance brand reputation.
+Establishing collaborations with both domestic and international lead generation channels, and overseeing advertising campaigns using tools such as Google Ads and Facebook Ads.

+### 4Credit Srl – (April 2007 – October 2011) – Parma (ITALY)
+**Project Manager**
+- Creating new projects to expand financial and insurance products.
+Forging collaborations with key institutions.
+Coordinating branch operations, training managers.
+Ensuring compliance and overseeing call center.
+Managing recruitment and training for call center and web developers.

 ## Education

 ### Makers Academy - (March 2023 – July 2023) – London (UK)